alexcarron/alexcarron/README.md

 ---

-## Fun Facts About Me :D
+## 🎉 Fun Facts About Me (^u^)
-- 🤫 I'm naturally introverted and reserved, typically low energy.
+- I'm naturally introverted and reserved, typically low energy.
 I'm logical and prefer to be structured and organized.
-- 🎮 I've hosted many online game shows on *Discord* similar to Survivor, Quiz Shows, Murder Mystery, etc.
+- I've hosted many online game shows on *Discord* similar to Survivor, Quiz Shows, Murder Mystery, etc.
-- 📺 I used to run a YouTube channel, [LL Game Shows!](https://youtube.com/LLGameShows), where I wrote, recorded, edited, and uploaded videos
+- I used to run a YouTube channel, [LL Game Shows!](https://youtube.com/LLGameShows), where I wrote, recorded, edited, and uploaded videos
-- 🚶‍♂️ One of my favorite things to do is to peacefully walk at night
+- One of my favorite things to do is to peacefully walk at night
-- 🎵 I'm a big fan of EDM, Future Bass, Ambient Noise, J-Pop, Glitchcore, and Technical Rap.
+- I'm a big fan of EDM, Future Bass, Ambient Noise, J-Pop, Glitchcore, and Technical Rap.
 I also enjoy rhythm games

 ## 📞 Contact Me
 - **Casual Email:** <a href="mailto:alexclarcarr05+github@gmail.com">alexclarcarr05@gmail.com</a>